QUT-AIML/Constitution/Role-Descriptions.md

 The Secretary is the backbone of the club, playing a critical administrative role that ensures smooth operation and keeps everything organised.
 Managing meetings and club correspondence.

 Responsibilities:
-- Assist the President in carrying out their duties.
+- Support the President in carrying out their duties, acting as a reliable and organised right-hand across club operations.
-- Act as the central point of communication for members, the Executive, and external stakeholders.
+- Serve as the central point of contact for members, executives, and external stakeholders, ensuring clear and timely communication.
-- Manage and coordinate room bookings for club meetings, events, and activities, ensuring spaces are booked and communicated effectively.
+- Manage room bookings for all club meetings, events, and activities, ensuring spaces are secured and details are communicated to relevant parties.
-- Coordinate meetings of the Executive Team, and work with the President to draft the agenda, distribute notices, and take formal minutes.
+- Coordinate Executive Team meetings by working with the President to draft agendas, distribute notices, and take accurate formal minutes.
-- Have a good working knowledge of the club’s constitution and rules.
+- Maintain a solid understanding of the club's constitution and rules to support compliant and well-informed administrative decisions.

 ## Treasurer
 > [!NOTE]